 The Camel Saloon invites original and previously unpublished poetry.

-Prose pieces may also be considered for placement in the tavern itself or in The Bactrian Room.
+Original and previously unpublished prose pieces may also be considered for placement in the tavern itself or in The Bactrian Room.

 Please single space all submissions.
 For prose, do not indent paragraphs.
 Instead, justify to the left.